Coinflect/coinflectjs/README.md

   "http",
   myNetworkID
 )
-const xchain = coinflect.XChain() // returns a reference to the X-Chain used by CoinflectJS
+const xchain = coinflect.XChain() // returns a reference to the X-Chain used by Coinflect
 ```

 We're also assuming that the keystore contains a list of addresses used in this transaction.